Walon1998/SHA256_CPU/README.md

-Naive SHA_256 Implementation on CPU
+# SHA_256 Implementation on CPU
+No guarantee for correctness